 Under FRE 704, an opinion is not objectionable just because it embraces an ultimate issue.
-However, as indicated in the advisory committee notes, to be admitted, the testimony must still satisfy the standards set forth in Rule 702 (as well as 403).
-Thus, expert opinions on ultimate legal issues are properly excluded as within the exclusive province of the judge and Board.
+However, as indicated in the advisory committee notes, to be admitted the testimony must still satisfy the standards set forth in Rule 701 (lay witness) or Rule 702 (expert witness), as well as Rule 403.

+Thus, opinions on ultimate legal issues are properly excluded as within the exclusive province of the judge and Board.
 See Roundy's Inc. v.
 NLRB, 674 F.3d 638, 647, 648 (7th Cir.
 2012), enfg. in relevant part 356 NLRB 126 n.
 4 (2010).
 The issue in that case was whether the employer had unlawfully excluded union representatives from handbilling in common areas outside its stores.
 Citing the advisory committee notes to FRE 704, the court held that the judge did not abuse his discretion in refusing to permit the employer to call an alleged expert on Wisconsin real estate law to testify about the nature of the employer's property interest at the stores.
 The court also found that the employer had suffered no prejudice as the judge permitted the employer to include the alleged expert's interpretation of the law in its posthearing brief.